-DEPARTMENT OF NATIONAL UNITY AND INTEGRATION
+MINISTRY OF NATIONAL UNITY

 The government had approved the rebranding of National Unity Consultative Council (NUCC) to People’s Harmony Consultative Council (PHCC) on 12th June 2019, in accordance with the “Janji 56” in the Pakatan Harapan Government’s Manifesto to take on the unity mission from the government to the community and the nation.
 The members of the council consist of individuals from various backgrounds such as the political leaders, representatives of non–governmental organizations (NGO), academicians, community activists and the people at the grassroot to advice the government on national unity and reconciliation efforts.